-This course provides an introduction to the principles of revolutionary developments of the 20th century.
+This course introduces the principles of revolutionary developments of the 20th century.
 It covers interaction of light and matter (Photoelectric effect, Compton, Auger, etc.), the dual nature of light, various models of atomic description, quantum numbers, relativistic approach, Heisenberg Uncertainty Principle, Schrodinger Equation, and an introduction to the band theory of solids and to particle physics.